-Writing & Coaching for highly ambitious + secretly tender women
+Writing & Coaching for seriously badass + secretly tender women

 A weekly story to make you strong, fierce, tender.
 They’ll make you laugh, maybe cry, and get you moving.
 In your inbox every Saturday morning.

 “Your missive is the ONLY thing I read every single week.
 It’s like having the older sister I always wanted.”

 “THANK YOU!
 I needed this today.
 And, if I’m honest, your newsletters are pretty much the best thing that hits my inbox in any and all weeks. <3”

 “I’ve unsubscribed from everything except your missives.
 How do you see right into my head each week???”

 Living an extraordinary life?
 You need extraordinary support.
 When things are big and challenging and intense and complicated, I’ll be a fierce and tender ally in your corner.

 Declare Dominion over your home, your energetic boundaries, your money, your trajectory– tools and strategies to make you stronger.

 I’m an expert at empowering women to be the fiercest, bravest, truest versions of themselves.

 I’ve helped them navigate promotions, negotiations, legal drama, dream jobs, nightmare jobs, book deals, sickness, divorce, parenting, betrayal, PR whirlwinds, and just plain messy beautiful life.